ARTICLE I – NAME; OFFICES

 The Rio Grande Modeling & Historical Society, a non-profit

-Corporation incorporated under the laws of the State of Ohio ("Society")
+Corporation incorporated under the laws of the State of Colorado ("Society")

-shall maintain in the state of Ohio a registered office and a
+shall maintain in the state of Colorado a registered office and a

 registered agent at such office and may have other offices within